Routine Health Checks

 Please ask at the Practice for further information.

 NHS Lothian provide a local Stop Smoking Support Service to help those wishing to stop smoking.
-The telephone number for Quit Your Way South Edinburgh is 0131 537 7154 and the correct email address is smokefreeSouthedin@nhslothian.scot.nhs.uk.
+The telephone number for Quit Your Way South Edinburgh is 0131 537 7154 or you can email smokefreeSouthedin@nhslothian.scot.nhs.uk.